eviltester/open-source-profile/slides-export.md

 ---

-## twitter.com/eviltester
+# twitter.com/eviltester

 ![](images/twitter-profile.png)

 ---

-## Notes
+# Notes

 - Open Source What?
    - Share links, thoughts, pointers
    - Micro-blog through TweetStorms
-- Image created in Paint.net, then moved to getstencil.com
+- Image created in Paint.net, and getstencil.com
 - Repurposing strategy
     - start on Twitter, then expand on a blog
     - write a blog, then summarise on Twitter
-- I don't really use it as a Social Network
-    - I use it to find and share content.
+- Social Network?
+Content Sharing Platform?

 ---

-## How to Use Twitter
+# How to Use Twitter

 - Want lots of followers?
     - Use it as a social network.